A Simple Constructive Proof of Wigner's Theorem: Statement and Proof

 \section{Statement and Proof}

 \textbf{Wigner's Theorem.} {\itshape Let $H$ and $H'$ be complex Hilbert spaces and let $\bbP H \rightarrow \bbP H'$, $R \mapsto R'$ be an isometry.
-Then there exists an operator $U:H \rightarrow H'$ which is either linear and unitary or else antilinear and antiunitary which respects the isometry in the sense that
+Then there exists an operator $U:H \rightarrow H'$ which is either a linear isometry or an antilinear isometry which respects the isometry of projective Hilbert spaces in the sense that

 }